The locus of points of the Hilbert scheme with bounded regularity: Abstract

 \section{Abstract}

-In this paper we consider the Hilbert scheme $\HilbScheme{p(t)}{n}$ parameterizing subschemes of $\PP^n$ with Hilbert polynomial $p(t)$ and we investigate its locus containing points corresponding to schemes with regularity lower than or equal to a fixed integer $s$.
-This locus is an open subscheme of $\HilbScheme{p(t)}{n}$ and we describe a set of equations and inequalities defining it.
+In this paper we consider the Hilbert scheme $\HilbScheme{p(t)}{n}$ parame\-te\-rizing subschemes of $\PP^n$ with Hilbert polynomial $p(t)$, and we investigate its locus containing points corresponding to schemes with regularity lower than or equal to a fixed integer $r'$.
+This locus is an open subscheme of $\HilbScheme{p(t)}{n}$ and, for every $s\geq r'$, we describe it as a locally closed subscheme of the Grasmannian $\GrassScheme{p(s)}{N(s)}$ given by a set of equations of degree $\leq \deg(p(t))+2$ and linear inequalities in the coordinates of the Pl\"ucker embedding.

 \keywords{Hilbert scheme \and Castelnuovo-Mumford regularity \and Borel-fixed ideal}